Ramón Fernández (footballer)

-Ramón Ignacio Fernández Arias (/es/, born 3 December 1984) is an Argentine-Chilean footballer who plays as a midfielder for San Marcos de Arica.
+Ramón Ignacio Fernández Arias (/es/, born 3 December 1984) is a former Argentine-Chilean footballer who played as a midfielder.

 Club career

 A product of Estudiantes de la Plata youth system, Fernández joined its reserve team in January 2003 but spent most of the next five years on loan at several Argentine sides, including Sarmiento, Club Sportivo Ben Hur, Defensa y Justicia and Club Atlético Atlanta, before being loaned again to the Croatian side NK Rijeka in July 2008.

 At Rijeka, he established himself as a first-team regular in his first season with the club and scored one goal in 20 appearances in the 2008–09 season.
 At the end of the season, the club decided to renew the loan deal into the next season.
 Therefore, the loan spell ended in July 2010, returning to Estudiantes subsequently.

 After 10 years playing in the Chilean football, in 2022 he returned to Argentina joining Atlanta where he had been a leading figure in 2008.

 In June 2022, he returned to Chile and joined Deportes Iquique in the Primera B. After getting the promotion to the Chilean Primera División in 2023, he left the club.

 In 2024, Fernández signed with San Antonio Unido in the Segunda División Profesional de Chile.
 He ended his contract in July 2025.
 In July 2025, he switched to San Marcos de Arica.

+Once retired, Fernández joined "Colo-Colo de Todos los Tiempos" (Colo-Colo from All Time), a team made up by historical players for Colo-Colo.
+He confirmed his retirement on 6 June 2026.

 Personal life

 In January 2017, Fernández acquired the Chilean nationality by residence.

+His son, Valentino, has been with the Colo-Colo youth ranks.

+In December 2025, Fernández joined TNT Sports Chile as a commentator for the Copa UC.